By Charles MacPherson

 Exposure Modes Part 2

-Last month, we talked about the different exposure modes available on your camera, and after explaining the different modes, I said that I use only one mode over 90% of the time.
-And I challenged you to guess which it was.
+Last month, we discussed the different exposure modes available on your camera.
+I also mentioned that I use one mode more than 90% of the time and challenged you to guess which one it was.

-Sue Abrahamsen was the only one to get the right answer – ATTAGIRL, Sue!
+Sue Abrahamsen was the only one to get the correct answer.
+Well done, Sue.

-I almost always shoot in A/Av mode and almost always at maximum aperture (smallest f#) because two good things happen at the same time – a real rarity in photography!
+I almost always shoot in A/Av mode at the widest aperture (smallest f-number).
+This approach provides two major advantages at the same time.

 American Goldfinch.
 Canon 7D.
 Canon 600mm f/4 L IS.